czertyaka/emsh/README.md

 # emsh

-C++ library for embedding shell-like CLI in your projects mainly for interaction with user.
+C++ library for embedding shell-like CLI in your projects mainly for user interaction.

 Under 🚧 development 🛠️ currently.